MicrosoftDocs/windows-ai-docs/docs/windows-ai/winappsdk-ai-text-recognition.md

 ---
 title: Introducing Text Recognition in the Windows App SDK
-description: Learn about the new Artificial Intelligence (AI) text recognition APIs shipping with Windows App SDK 1.6 Experimental that can be used to identify characters in an image, recognize words, lines, polygonal boundaries, and provide confidence levels for the generated matches. ms.topic: article ms.date: 05/13/2024 ms.author: kbridge
+description: Learn about the new Artificial Intelligence (AI) text recognition features shipping with Windows App SDK 1.6 Experimental that can identify characters in an image, recognize words, lines, polygonal boundaries, and provide confidence levels for the generated matches. ms.topic: article ms.date: 05/13/2024 ms.author: kbridge